 From March 21st onwards, Allan was in and out of the frontline trenches in the Vimy Sector, repairing and draining the trenches.
 The Battalion also participated in bombing raids of German trenches, and cutting wire in preparation for the battle.
 The troops spent the night of April 8th in dugouts and tunnels in and behind the front line, but would not have been able to get much sleep, for the men could not lie down with any comfort.
 They sat around the light of a candle and dozed or played cards.
 Some wrote or carved their initials and battalion crest in the soft chalky walls of the tunnels.

 Early in the morning on the 9th the bombardment ceased.
 At 05:30 the Battle of Vimy Ridge began.
-The circumstances of Private Dunoon's death are unknown.
-It was reported to battalion headquarters that night that he had been killed in battle.
-Given the location of his burial, it appears that he was killed late in the assault on the 9th, perhaps trying to take the German strong point in front of La Folie Wood.
+The circumstances of Private Dunoon's death are not precisely known, but that his body was found in 1919 in what was a frontline burial location for the time of his death, suggests that he was lost in the early stages of the attack that morning.

-Biography and image of Allan Dunoon with thanks to Elizabeth Reynolds.
+Biography and top image of Allan Dunoon with thanks to Elizabeth Reynolds.

 Headstone image with thanks to George and Brock Auer.